How Much Does It Cost to Replace a Tin Roof?

 Exposed or Hidden Fastener

 Deciding between flat-lock or standing seam tin roofing depends on one significant factor, whether or not you prefer to have an exposed or hidden fastener.
 The panels for flat-lock roofs are wider and you will see the seam while the standing seam version hides the seams and fasteners.
-This can also be determined by considering the style of your home such as a cottage type or more modern design.
+This can also be determined by considering the style of your homes such as a cottage type or a more modern design.

 Pros and Cons of Tin Roofs?